Menu

 Family bathroom with a large bath with handheld shower attachment, separate walk-in shower with rainfall showerhead and additional attachment, heated towel rail, WC, and sink with illuminated mirrored cabinet above.

-A z-bed is available on request (subject to availability) at a fee of £40 for guests who would like a different bed set-up, however, the number of guests cannot exceed the stated maximum.
+A z-bed suitable for a child is available on request at a fee (subject to availability) for guests who would like a different bed set-up, however, the number of guests cannot exceed the stated maximum.

 OUTSIDE